emtee/secure-auth/README.md

 ### Running Commands

-To run Rails or Rake commands, use `docker-compose run web`, followed by your command.
+To run Rails or Rake commands, use `docker-compose run web` followed by your command.
 For example:

 ```
 docker-compose run web rails console